-This is where you can restore whole-body health and explore the link between mental clarity, emotional well-being and physical vibrancy.
+Come restore whole-body health and (re)discover mental clarity, emotional well-being and physical vibrancy.
 We'll achieve this with a combination of acupuncture, herbs, compassion, and humor.
 And some fun discussions along the way.

 At Balingit Acupuncture, together we'll look beyond your symptoms to discover the best path to your true self--your body and mind as it was meant to be.

-Please read ahead for the basics of acupuncture.
+Please read ahead for a description of acupuncture.
 You may also call Carl Balingit any time for more information, or to schedule an appointment.

 Phone (619) 994-2119